ClintonSerio117/blessing-week/README.md

 ## 🧭 How to Use: Your Path to claiming your light

 1. Begin your journey with the [Blessing Week Overview](blessing_week_overview.html) to understand the full scope of transformation.
-2. Start your daily practice with [Day 1: Energy Field Awareness](day1.html).
+2. Start your daily practice with [your Free ARMOUR OF LIGHT self blessing](day1.html).
 3. Each day, dedicate time to:
     * **WATCH** the video lesson.
     * **READ** the supporting materials.